stiansame/stiansame/README.md

-- 🔭 I’m currently working on ... my Workflow assignment and a low-key online-store
+- 🔭 I’m currently working on ... my Semester Project and Workflow CA
 - 🌱 I’m currently learning ...
 JavaScript and how to be a Frontend Developer
 - 👯 I’m looking to collaborate on ... nothing at the moment
 - 🤔 I’m looking for help with ...
 JavaScript and CSS - always!